peluche/SWE-to-MLE/content/grimoire/index.md

 ## MI
 Mechanistic Interpretability (MI) is reverse engineering NN.
 Understand how AI works internally.
 How does it "think".
 Probing individual neurons.
 How does it compute features from earlier features.

+## MOE
+Mixture Of Experts (MOE) is a mechanism for dynamically rooting (aka. gating mechanism) queries of different types to different experts.
+Only a subset of the expert models is active at any given time, which reduces the overall memory usage because the entire set of models isn't loaded or running simultaneously.

 ## NER
 Named entity recognition -
 Mark each word in a sentence as corresponding to a particular entity (such as persons, locations, or organizations, etc.) or "no entity".